kotobuki/M5Stack-HID-Input-Framework-for-xR/README.md

 1. Install EspTouch for [iOS](https://apps.apple.com/app/espressif-esptouch/id1071176700) or [Android](https://github.com/EspressifApp/EsptouchForAndroid/releases/tag/v2.0.0/esptouch-v2.0.0.apk) to your smartphone
 2. Connect your smartphone to the Wi-Fi router
 3. Open your EspTouch app
-4. Input the router’s password
+4. Input the router’s password on the EspTouch app
-5. Press the A button on your M5Stack and press the power button to reboot while keeping the A button
+5. Power on (or reboot) your M5Stack and press the A button within three seconds
-6. Tap the Confirm button on the EspTouch app
+6. Tap the `Confirm` button on the EspTouch app and wait for a while
 7. You will see an IP address on the screen of your M5Stack

 ### :construction: Test :construction: